Ibis (bicycle company)

-Ibis Bicycles is a mountain bike manufacturer located in northern California.
+Ibis Cycles is an American bicycle manufacturer headquartered in Santa Cruz, California.
 It produces the popular Mojo, Ripmo, and Ripley mountain bike frames among other models.
 Ibis products are distributed in 33 countries.

 History

-Ibis Bicycles was founded by Scot Nicol, one of the earliest mountain bikers in northern California.
+Ibis Bicycles was founded by Scot Nicol, one of the earliest mountain bikers in Northern California.
 It began in Nicol's garage in 1981, when a friend asked him to build a frame.
 Nicol sold the company to an investment group in 2000 and it went bankrupt within 20 months.
 Ibis returned to the industry at the 2005 Interbike tradeshow.
 Hans Heim, a former co-owner of Bontrager Cycles and Santa Cruz Bicycles, partnered with Scot Nicol, Tom Morgan, and Roxy Lo to relaunch the brand.
 Colin Hughes, the Head of Engineering, would join later as a partner.

 Production

-Ibis frames are primarily manufactured in Asia.
+Ibis bicycle frames are primarily manufactured in Asia.
 In 2018, they began producing a small quantity of US made frames under the label Carbon 831.
-Ibis frames are primarily made of carbon, but after an 18 year hiatus (2001-2018), the brand recently began manufacturing aluminum frames.
+The majority of Ibis' frames are made of carbon fiber, but after an 18 year hiatus starting in 2001, the company resumed manufacturing aluminum frames in 2018.

 Innovation

-While many companies came up with sophisticated names for their steel bike's tubing (for example, Columbus has their famous "Genius" tubing), Nicol and Ibis called their tubing "Moron"- meaning it had more on the ends for strength and less in the middle to give the bikes light weight (a standard practice in cycling called "butted tubing").
+While many companies came up with flattering names for their steel bike's tubing, such as Columbus and their "Genius" tubing, Nicol and Ibis called their tubing "Moron"—meaning it had more on the ends for strength and less in the middle to reduce weight, which became a standard practice in cycling called butted tubing.
 The Moron design was released in 1994.

 They are also remembered for their sculpture-like "hand job" cable hanger, which resembled a fist reaching up and grabbing the rear brake cable.
 The Hand Job took an overlooked part of every other bike and made it a focal point for an Ibis, and as such symbolized the company.